pmndrs/jotai/docs/core.md

 const derivedAtomWithWriteOnly = atom(null, writeFunction)
 ```

-There are two kinds of atoms:  a writable atom and a read-only atom
+There are two kinds of atoms: a writable atom and a read-only atom.
 Primitive atoms are always writable.
-Derived atoms are writable if writeFunction is specified.
+Derived atoms are writable if `writeFunction` is specified.
-The writeFunction of primitive atoms is equivalent to the setState of React.useState.
+The `writeFunction` of primitive atoms is equivalent to the setState of React.useState.

-The signature of readFunction is `(get) => Value | Promise<Value>`, and `get` is a function that takes an atom config and returns its value stored in Provider described below.
+The signature of `readFunction` is `(get) => Value | Promise<Value>`, and `get` is a function that takes an atom config and returns its value stored in Provider described below.
-Dependency is tracked, so if `get` is used for an atom at least once, then whenever the atom value is changed, the readFunction will be reevaluated.
+Dependency is tracked, so if `get` is used for an atom at least once, the readFunction will be reevaluated whenever the atom value is changed.

 The signature of writeFunction is `(get, set, update) => void | Promise<void>`.
-`get` is similar to the one described above, but it doesn't track the dependency. `set` is a function that takes an atom config and a new value, and update the atom value in Provider. `update` is an arbitrary value that we receive from the updating function returned by useAtom described below.
+`get` is similar to the one described above, but it doesn't track the dependency. `set` is a function that takes an atom config and a new value which then updates the atom value in Provider. `update` is an arbitrary value that we receive from the updating function returned by `useAtom` described below.

 ## Provider